 Instructions

-- In a large mixing bowl, fitted with a paddle attachment, combine flour, powdered sugar, butter and salt.
-Beat at a low speed until crumbly.
+- In a medium mixing bowl combine flour, powdered sugar, butter and salt.
+Beat in butter at a low speed until crumbly.
 I look for little pea sized balls of dough coming together.

-- Press mixture evenly along the bottom of a 9x13 pan.
-No need to grease it, the butter will do that work for us.
-Bake for 26-28 minutes, or until lightly golden brown around the edges.
+- Press mixture evenly along the bottom of your prepared pan.
+Bake for 14-17 minutes, or until lightly golden brown around the edges.
 While the crust is baking prepare the filling.

 - In a large mixing bowl, beat the eggs until they are a lighter yellow color, about 30 seconds.
-Add sugar, flour, and baking powder and blend well.
-Stir in lemon juice and zest.
+Add lemon sugar, flour, baking powder and pinch of salt and mix together.
+Stir in lemon juice.

 - When the crust is done baking, pour the filling over the warm crust.
-Return to the oven and bake for an additional 25-30 minutes, until the top has a light golden brown over most of it.
-You want to make sure they are fully cooked.
+Return to the oven and bake for an additional 15-18 minutes, until the top has a light golden brown over most of it.
 Leave to cool completely.

 - Once cooled, I like to sift powdered sugar along the top.
 I prefer to chill my bars.
 I find them easier to have a clean cut that way, and also like the taste of the lemony filling cold.